The Gettysburg Address

 Lincoln looked to the Declaration of Independence and the Constitution to draft the Gettysburg Address — and further expanded upon the ideas contained in both documents.
 Despite decades of division and secession of the Southern states, Lincoln declared, Americans were one people, one country.
 The Civil War tested this ideal.
 Abraham Lincoln believed that a loss by the United States in the Civil War would mean a loss of the American experiment in democracy.

 In just 272 words, Abraham Lincoln defined for the North, and for all Americans, the meaning, value and price of freedom.
-The Gettysburg Address is explored in the film A New Birth of Freedom, shown exclusively at the Gettysburg National Military Park Museum and Visitor Center.

 Manuscript Copies of Lincoln’s Gettysburg Address